 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: easy bleeding/bruising, breast tenderness/enlargement (males), unwanted facial/body hair (females), mental/mood changes (e.g., depression, irritability, difficulty concentrating, confusion), speech problems, numbness/tingling of hands/feet, unsteadiness, pink urine, vision problems.
+Tell your doctor right away if you have any serious side effects, including: severe dizziness, flushing, fast/pounding heartbeat, shakiness (tremors), unusual/rapid weight loss, change in skin color/thickness, easy bleeding/bruising, breast tenderness/enlargement (males), unwanted facial/body hair (females), mental/mood changes (e.g., depression, irritability, difficulty concentrating, confusion), speech problems, numbness/tingling of hands/feet, unsteadiness, pink urine, vision problems.

 This medication can lower the body's ability to fight an infection.
 Notify your doctor promptly if you develop any signs of an infection such as fever, chills, or persistent sore throat.